Measuring Candidate Experience: Key Metrics and How to Track Them

 Impact:

 Tracking this metric can reveal important insights.
-If you notice a decline in Offer Acceptance Rate, consider surveying candidates who declined offers to understand their reasons.
+If you notice a decline in the Offer Acceptance Rate, consider surveying candidates who declined offers to understand their reasons.
 This feedback can help you refine your offers, improve negotiation strategies, and address any underlying issues in the candidate experience.

 4. Communication Effectiveness